-The Agency shall utilize the funds received from the City under this Agreement in accordance with the Scope of Work and the Budget Summary found on Attachment #2.
+The Agency shall utilize the funds received from the City under this Agreement to provide programs outlined in the Budget Summary found on Attachment #2.
 No line item expense shall cause total expenditures charged to this Agreement to exceed the total amount appropriated to the Agency by the City as indicated in Attachment #1-CDBG Appropriation.